Tips for budget dining

 Drinks

-In some countries, beer is less expensive than water.
-Here’s looking at you Germany.
-In Cape Town, there are many affordable wines thanks to our winding wine route.
-Sometimes in certain cities alcohol can be very pricey so find out if it is.
-Limit your drinks to one or two if it is.
-And do pre-drinks before you get to the bar or restaurant.
+In some countries, like Germany, beer can be less expensive than water!
+In Cape Town, you can find many affordable wines thanks to our beautiful wine route.
+But, in certain cities, alcohol can be pricey, so it’s wise to check prices beforehand.
+If drinks are expensive, consider limiting yourself to one or two and enjoy pre-drinks before heading to the bar or restaurant.

-Instead of ordering a meal have dessert as your meal.
-I tend to never order dessert after a big main meal as I’m stuffed.
-So when I feel like it I have just dessert with coffee.
+Instead of ordering a full meal, treat yourself to dessert as your main course.
+I often skip dessert after a big meal because I’m too stuffed.
+So when the craving hits, I indulge in just dessert with coffee.
+This way, you can satisfy your sweet tooth without overdoing it!

 received_1209218669108985.jpeg